1893 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1. 1893 Repunched Date (RPD) FS-301 Errors

 This variety emerged from the manual die-making process of the 1890s.
-When mint workers hand-punched the date “1893” into working dies, occasional misalignments required correction through additional punches.
+When mint workers hand-punched the date “1893” into working dies, occasional misalignments required correction through additional punches, creating a secondary impression.

-The FS-301 S-2 designation identifies the most prominent variety.
+The FS-301 S-2 designation — meaning it appears in both the Fivaz-Stanton Cherrypickers’ Guide (FS) and Richard Snow’s attribution system (S-2) — identifies the most prominent variety.
 Under magnification, collectors can observe clear secondary impressions of “93” positioned slightly below and offset from the primary digits.
 The repunching creates a subtle shadow effect that distinguishes it from normal strikes.

-Market values range from $10-$65 for circulated examples, though exceptional pieces reach far higher prices.
-A red MS64 specimen documented by Heritage Auctions sold for $1,200 in 2019, demonstrating the premium placed on high-grade examples of this variety.
+Market values range from $10–$65 for circulated examples, though exceptional pieces reach far higher.
+A Red MS64 specimen documented by Heritage Auctions sold for $1,200 in 2019, demonstrating the premium placed on high-grade examples of this variety.

 1893 Repunched Date (RPD) FS-301 Indian Head Penny (BN) Price/Grade Chart